 In 2017, shortly after President Donald Trump took office, several media outlets pointed out the lack of oversight regarding the use of his personal mobile device -an Android phone at the time– and the risks involved.
 Recently, the impeachment inquiry allowed the public to really understand Trump’s mobile phone etiquette.
-He tweets with it, he makes international calls over a non-secure phone line, and despite every effort of his closest staff members to ban its use, the leader of the free world insists on potentially leaking key information to a series of very interested third parties.
+He tweets with it, he makes international calls over an unsecured phone line, and despite every effort of his closest staff members to ban its use, the leader of the free world insists on breaking most mobile security rules, potentially leaking key information to a series of very interested third parties.

 The rest of the law-abiding citizens of the world don’t usually question whether their phones are secure from malicious eyes, mainly because a vast majority don’t hold important, confidential information on them.
 In most cases, the most important piece of data stored in your device is your bank account.
 Things are very different if you belong to a high-ranking organization, maybe with an influential position.
 Your smartphone is no longer an individual device, it’s an endpoint.
 The more significant your role in an organization, the higher the risk.
 So, when dealing with these issues from a presidential perspective, it can be a serious hassle, with dangerous ramifications and consequences.

 After three years of continuous data breaches, apologies from hardware and software developers, and deep changes to security regulations, marketing from mobile companies has been centered over the idea of ‘privacy’ and ‘security’.
-Apple has an entire landing page about it, Samsung claims their phones are more secure than ever, and even Google is limiting the amount of information it collects from your devices.
+Apple has an entire landing page about mobile security, Samsung claims their phones are more secure than ever, and even Google is limiting the amount of information it collects from your devices.
 Sadly, claiming to be secure doesn’t make you unbreakable.
-In fact, most of the features in a common smartphone rely on us trusting the networks we use, the app manufacturers, and very complex layers of hardware and software, on the phone but also from our ISPs and -of course- the cloud.
+Most of the features in a common smartphone rely on us trusting the networks we use, the app manufacturers, and very complex layers of hardware and software, on the phone but also from our ISPs and -of course- the cloud.

-In the specific case of President Trump, we actually know the endpoint: an iPhone device.
-Several reports involving high ranking officials in the Trump administration revealed a lack of protocol regarding the use of his mobile phone.
+In the specific case of President Trump, we know the endpoint: an iPhone device (which he allegedly hates because it doesn’t have a home button like previous models).
+Several reports involving high ranking officials in the Trump administration revealed a lack of protocol regarding the use of his mobile device.
 In fact, one of his cell phone calls to Ukraine -to Gordon Sondland, US Ambassador to the European Union- had a very likely chance of being intercepted by Russian spies.

 Another potential vulnerability, now related to usability, is phishing.
 Most desktop browsers have link previews: if you hover the pointer over, you get at least an idea of where you’re heading.
 Phones and tablets don’t have that advantage.
 If someone sends you a suspicious link using social engineering and a compelling message, you could be enticed to open it blindly.